noobshow/terms/prohibited_businesses/au.md

 1. Drug paraphernalia
 1. Extended warranties
 1. Fortune tellers
-1. “Get rich quick” schemes
+1. "Get rich quick" schemes
 1. Gambling (including but not limited to lotteries, Internet gaming, contests, sweepstakes, or offering of prizes as an inducement to purchase goods or services)
 1. Sports forecasting or odds making
 1. Illegal products or services